 - Sudden changes in body temperature and stress, which may cause sweating and worsen your condition.

 - Bathe less often and keep water contact as brief as possible.
 Short, cooler baths are better than long, hot baths.

-- Use gentle skin care cleansers rather than traditional soaps and only on your face, underarms, genital areas, hands, feet.
+- Use gentle skin care cleansers rather than traditional soaps, and only on your face, underarms, genital areas, hands, and feet.

 - Do not scrub or dry the skin too hard or for too long.

-- After bathing, it is important to apply lubricating creams, lotions, or ointments on the skin while it is damp.
+- After bathing, it is important to apply lubricating cream, lotion, or ointment on the skin while it is damp.
 This will help trap moisture in the skin.

-The skin rash itself, as well as the scratching, often cause a break in the skin and may lead to an infection.
-Learn to keep an eye out for redness, warmth, swelling or other signs of infection.
+The rash itself, as well as the scratching, often causes breaks in the skin and may lead to infection.
+Keep an eye out for redness, warmth, swelling, or other signs of infection.